DoofieCorp/blog/content/post/6-months-of-working-remote-with-scrapinghub.md

 ## Interested in going remote with ScrapingHub?

 I’ve enjoyed my time at ScrapingHub so far and I’m sure you might too.
-If you enjoyed my experience above and would like to try it out yourself take a look at the [jobs page](https://scrapinghub.com/jobs) or research out to a [ScrapingHub Recruiter.](mailto:scrapinghub@jobs.workablemail.com)
+If you enjoyed my experience above and would like to try it out yourself take a look at the [jobs page](https://scrapinghub.com/jobs) or reach out to a [ScrapingHub Recruiter.](mailto:scrapinghub@jobs.workablemail.com)